What I Recommend For Sewing Machines: Vintage Sewing Machines

 If you’re scouring the market for a sewing machine that will serve you faithfully, consider the iconic brands that dominated the textile industry from the 1940s to the 1970s.
 Consistently, models from Bernina, Singer, White, Kenmore, Elna and Pfaff have proven their worth as steadfast partners in both personal and professional sewing ventures.

 Bernina stands out for machines that are celebrated for their precision.
 Renowned for Swiss engineering, this brand’s vintage models are coveted for their enduring construction and reliability and the many styles of stitches it offers, I love Berninas, I had one for many years.
 It sewed so well that I hated to give it up but was moving and many things had to go.
-The vintage Elna machines are very similar to the Bernina, also, manufactured in Switzerland, now though the new plastic models are owned in the USA by the Janome Sewing Machine Company and are produced in Japan.
+Vintage Elna machines are very similar to the Bernina, also, manufactured in Switzerland, now though the new plastic models are owned in the USA by the Janome Sewing Machine Company and are produced in Japan.

 Singer, arguably the most recognized name in the sewing world, offers a heritage of sewing innovation.
 Even the earliest machines from Singer promised beautifully constructed machines that were always reliable.
 I’d say have to say that all vintage Singer models were great machines and there were hundreds of models to choose from, and there still are..